Find Answers for Your Dental FAQ in Highland, MI

-Our patients often have questions about dental treatment, so we thought we would answer some of the most frequently asked ones here.
-If you have a different question or need to schedule an appointment, just call our Highland, MI dentist office at 248-329-3552.
+Our patients often have questions about dental treatment, so we thought we would answer some of the most frequently asked Highland dental questions here.
+If you have a different question or need to schedule an appointment, just call us at 248-329-3552.
 We’re glad to help!

 We’re proud to provide our patients a number of dentures options, including conventional full dentures, partial dentures, implant-retained dentures, implant-supported dentures, and temporary dentures.
 We’ll be happy to discuss all these choices in detail so you can decide which one will work best for your situation.